hpatel267/hpatel267/README.md

-# About Me & My Data Journey
+# About Me
-I graduated from Purdue University with a degree in Mechanical Engineering.
-I spent the six years after school primarily in manufacturing.
-During this time, I honed my analytical skills and leveraged tools like Excel to consistently deliver results and advance in my career.
+After graduating from Purdue University with a degree in Mechanical Engineering in 2016, I embarked on a six-year journey in the manufacturing industry.
+Throughout this period, I sharpened my analytical skills and utilized tools such as Excel to drive consistent results and progress in my career.
+However, it was only recently that I uncovered a profound passion for data analytics.
+I'm excited to document my journey here as I acquire new skill sets and apply them to meaningful projects!

-I initially pursued roles in Supply Chain due to my affinity for analytical work.
-Upon introspection, I discovered a deep passion for data analytics.
-This realization unveiled the myriad of exciting opportunities within the data industry.
-I'm eager to carve out my niche in the industry and contribute meaningfully to the field.

 # Projects